Floortime

 By Follow the child's natural emotional interests (i.e., let them take the lead), while challenging them at the same time using emotionality and playful interaction as well as "communication circles", we guide the child to relate and make increasing use of his social, emotional and intellectual abilities.

 The DIR approach is fundamentally different from traditional behavioral therapies (such as ABA, applied behavior analysis).
-The latter are designed to produce behavioral change and to rehearse with the child a specific behavior that is determined by the caring adult, without paying attention to what is going on emotionally or internally in the child.
-In contrast, the multifaceted, holistic, and reflective DIR approach, first formulated by Dr. Stanley Greenspan and his wife Nancy and colleague Serena Wieder, focuses attention on the child's specific interests, processing skills, and relationships, as well as our own personality and reactions to the child, and the family structure.
+The latter are designed to produce behavioral change and to rehearse with the child a specific behavior that is determined by the adult, without paying attention to what is going on emotionally or internally in the child.
+In contrast, the multifaceted, holistic, and reflective DIR approach, first formulated by Dr. Stanley Greenspan, his wife Nancy and colleague Serena Wieder, focuses attention on the child's specific interests, sensory processing skills, and relationships, as well as our own personality and reactions to the child, and the family structure.

-The goals of the DIR approach are not primarily "autism-specific," but are the same goals that all parents want for their child: a stronger emotional bond, warm relationships with others, communication through gestures and intelligible speech, involvement in meaningful activities, and the like.
-And it includes strategies, techniques, and activities to achieve these goals.
+The goals of the DIR approach are not primarily "autism-specific," but are the same goals that all parents want for their child: a stronger emotional bond, warm relationships with others, communication through gestures and intelligible speech, involvement in meaningful activities, etc. And it includes strategies, techniques, and activities to achieve these goals.
 After all, relational skills are the basic prerequisite for other cognitive, social, emotional, language, motor, and self-awareness skills to develop to their full potential.